kapawlak/temp_lab_host/Courses/6/CL/xlab3.md

 :::Warning
 Do not look directly into the laser!
 Never shine the laser around the room, always point the laser into the screen.
 :::
-1. Setup the laser at one end of the optics bench and the screen, covered with paper, on the other.
+1. Set up the laser at one end of the optics bench and the screen, covered with paper, on the other.

 2. Center and level the laser using the adjustment screws on the back of the laser.
 You can use the half meter stick to measure the height of the laser beam at different points of the track to make sure it is level.
 3. Place the multiple slit set about $3 \text{ cm}$ in front of the laser (printed side facing laser) and set it to the widest part of the